LKField/mdef/docs/term1/ownIdeas.md

 ### Detective Work

 I am a bad detective, that is what I discovered during this exercise.
 I started trying to follow 'the subject', Hanna, as she left the classroom, walked to Itnig to get coffee, then walked to the beach.
-I am not sure exactly at what point she knew I was following her, but probbaly almost immediately after she stepped out of the IAAC building, if I am being honest.
+I am not sure exactly at what point she knew I was following her, but probably almost immediately after she stepped out of the IAAC building, if I am being honest.
 Well, I guess if I want a future as a Private Investigator, I need to learn discretion.

 <!--
 ??? note "Evidence"